matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 ## Resources

+At present, the code functions best with the following items:

-- Arduino with Instrument Maker shield
+- Arduino (made easier with an Instrument Maker shield)
 - Touch Board
 - Bela